imatix/gsl/README.md

 This form of GSL is useful for two reasons.
 Firstly it makes for shorter and easier-to-read code, when the location of the attribute is not in question.
 Secondly it allows the value to be inherited from outer to inner scopes.

-Notice that the above example contains some ambiguity: does `name` refer to an attribute `name` or a scope `name'?
+Notice that the above example contains some ambiguity: does `name` refer to an attribute `name` or a scope `name`?
 GSL searches first scopes then attributes within scopes to find a match.
 If you wish to match only an attribute, then use the alternative form:

     echo .name